 The highly-anticipated Wexford and Kilkenny Leinster Championship match took place in Chadwicks Wexford Park this afternoon….

-It was do-or-die for Wexford as a loss would have seen them relegated to the Joe McDonagh Cup for 2024.
-Wexford emerged as two point victors in a pulsating and memorable game of hurling.
+It was do or die for Wexford.
+A loss against Kilkenny would have seen them relegated to the Joe McDonagh Cup for the 2024 season.

 Today’s result means that Wexford survive relegation and that they will be playing in the Leinster Championship next season, while Westmeath have been relegated.

 Value our site?
 Register NOW for as little as €3 per-year…

 Enjoy our content?
 Want to keep reading it?
 By registering, you will have access to all of Wexford Weekly’s content and you’ll also be supporting a growing independent brand.
 We thank you for your continued support.
 It costs less than one cent per day to register on Wexford Weekly.
 If you value our site, we really appreciate it.